 Please Note: Any violation may be subject to escalation and omission of violation resolution steps depending on review of reporting, witnesses, and severity of the offense.
-This is up to the discretion of AJAA leadership.
+This is up to the discretion of the Avon Youth Sports leadership.

-I do hereby affirm and acknowledge that I have been fully informed of the AJAA Athletic Code of Conduct associated with Avon Junior Athletic Association ("AJAA") and agree to abide by all policy obligations and requirements.
+I do hereby affirm and acknowledge that I have been fully informed of the AYS Athletic Code of Conduct associated with Avon Youth Sports ("AYS") and agree to abide by all policy obligations and requirements.

 Signed:

-Print Name:
+Print Name :

--
+Date:

 Date: